Land tax assessment errors and omissions

 Mr Nguyen receives his assessment, but it only lists View Street.

 Mr Nguyen must contact us and tell us that his assessment is missing 21 Union Avenue and 3 Spring Street.

-The Statement of Land in your assessment will also list any exemptions that have been applied to yo.
+The Statement of Lands in your assessment will also list any exemptions that have been applied to your land.